drskaf/CXPNet-Image-Classification/README.md

 In this project, you will analyze data from the NIH Chest X-ray Dataset and train a CNN to classify a given chest x-ray for the presence or absence of pneumonia.
 This project will culminate in a model that can predict the presence of pneumonia with human radiologist-level accuracy that can be prepared for submission to the FDA for 510(k) clearance as software as a medical device.
 As part of the submission preparation, you will formally describe your model, the data that it was trained on, and a validation plan that meets FDA criteria.

-You will be provided with the medical images with clinical labels for each image that were extracted from their accompanying radiology reports.
+You can access the data from kaggle website at URL: https://www.kaggle.com/nih-chest-xrays/data.
+This contains the medical images with clinical labels for each image that were extracted from their accompanying radiology reports.

-The project will include access to a GPU for fast training of deep learning architecture, as well as access to 112,000 chest x-rays with disease labels acquired from 30,000 patients.
+You can access GPU for fast training of deep learning architecture for free (for limited time allowance) using colab reseach @Google.

 Pneumonia and X-Rays in the Wild